 Local Plan Policy or allocation Within distanc es of effect (Table A1) Likely operation/activiti es Likely effect if implemented European Site potentially affected Poten tial Mitiga tion Meas ures Appropriat e Assessmen t required?
 Rye Meads Sewerage Treatment Works Catchment ETC1 Appropriate Uses in Employment Areas N/A None - this policy sets out the development management policy for the employment areas.
-Any likely operation / activity will need to be considered at the Planning N/A N/A N/A No ETC2 Employment Development outside Employment Areas and Employment Allocations BA10 and RY9 N/A Application stage.
-None - this policy sets out the development management policy for employment outside the employment and allocations.
 Any likely operation / activity will need to be considered at the Planning Application stage.
-N/A N/A N/A No ETC3 New Retail, Leisure and Other Main Town Centre Development N/A None - this policy sets out the development management policy new retail, leisure and other main town centre development.
+N/A N/A N/A No ETC2 Employment Development outside Employment Areas and Employment Allocations BA10 and RY9 N/A None - this policy sets out the development management policy for employment outside the employment and allocations.
+Any likely operation / activity will need to be considered at the Planning Application stage.
+N/A N/A N/A No ETC3 New Retail, Leisure and Other Main Town Centre Development N/A/ None - this policy sets out the development management policy new retail, leisure and other main town centre development.
 Any likely operation / activity will need to be considered at the Planning Application stage.
 N/A N/A N/A No ETC4 Primary Shopping Frontages N/A None - this policy sets out the development management policy primary N/A N/A N/A No

-Local Plan Policy or allocation Within distanc es of effect (Table A1) Likely operation/activiti es Likely effect if implemented European Site potentially affected Poten tial Mitiga tion Meas ures Appropriat e Assessmen t required? shopping ETC5 Secondary Shopping Centres N/A frontages.
-None - this policy sets out the N/A N/A N/A No development management policy secondary shopping frontages.
-ETC6 Local Centres N/A None - this policy sets out the development management policy for local N/A N/A N/A No centres.
-Any likely operation / activity will need , to be considered at the Planning Application stage.
-ETC7 Local Community Shops and Services in Towns and Cities N/A None - this policy sets out the development management policy for community shops.
-Any likely operation / activity will need to be considered N/A N/A N/A No at the Planning ECT8 Tourism N/A Application stage.
-None - this policy sets out the development management policy for tourism Any likely operation / activity will need to be considered at the Planning Application stage.
+Local Plan Policy or allocation Within distanc es of effect (Table A1) Likely operation/activiti es Likely effect if implemented European Site potentially affected Poten tial Mitiga tion Meas ures Appropriat e Assessmen t required? shopping ETC5 Secondary N/A frontages.
+None - this policy N/A N/A N/A No Shopping Centres N/A sets out the development management policy secondary IN/A N/A IN/A NO shopping frontages.
+ETC6 Local Centres N/A None - this policy sets out the development management policy for local centres.
+Any N/A N/A N/A No likely operation / activity will need to be considered at the Planning Application stage. / ETC7 Local Community Shops and Services in Towns and Cities N/A None - this policy sets out the development management policy for community shops.
+Any likely operation / activity will need to be considered at the Planning Application stage.
+N/A N/A N/A No ECT8 Tourism N/A None - this policy sets out the development management policy for tourism Any likely operation / activity will need to be considered at the Planning Application stage.
 N/A N/A N/A No CGB1 Rural Areas Beyond the Green Belt N/A None - this policy sets out the development management policy for rural areas beyond the N/A N/A N/A No